makeabilitylab/physcomp/arduino/led-blink.md

 ### What's the maximum amount of current a digital output pin can supply?

-The Arduino Uno uses the [ATmega328P](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf) microcontroller, which can supply an absolute maximum of 0.04A (40 mA) per digital output pin or about ~4 LEDs in parallel (with 10mA per branch).
+The Arduino Uno uses the [ATmega328P](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf) microcontroller and the Leonardo uses the [ATmega32U4](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7766-8-bit-AVR-ATmega16U4-32U4_Datasheet.pdf)—both which can supply an absolute maximum of 0.04A (40 mA) per digital output pin or about ~4 LEDs in parallel (with 10mA per branch).

 According to Section 28.1 in the [ATmega328P datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf), anything beyond these limits "*may cause permanent damage to the chip*".
 The maximum total current draw **across all I/O pins** together should not exceed 200mA.
+This is the same limit for the [ATmega32U4](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7766-8-bit-AVR-ATmega16U4-32U4_Datasheet.pdf).

 Again, this limit is not a concern for our introductory lessons (unless you deviate significantly from them).

 Importantly, once you configure a digital I/O pin as `OUTPUT`, do not connect it directly to `GND` or $$V_{CC}$$ or you may damage the microcontroller (typically, just that particular pin will be damaged).
 So, for example, if you've accidentally connected Pin 3 directly to 5V and write `pinMode(3, OUTPUT); digitalWrite(3, LOW);`, a whole bunch of current will "sink" into Pin 3 and potentially damage the pin.